 Hawaii

-The Aloha State doesn’t allow more than 10 rounds.
-Handgun magazines may not hold more than 10 rounds of ammunition.
+The Aloha State doesn’t allow handgun magazines that hold more than 10 rounds of ammunition.

 Maryland

-The Old Line State doesn’t allow more than 10 rounds.
+The Old Line State doesn’t doesn’t permit more than 10 rounds.
 A person may not manufacture, sell, offer for sale, purchase, receive or transfer a detachable magazine that has a capacity of more than 10 rounds of ammunition for a firearm.
-There is an exemption for law enforcement officers (LEOs) and retired LEOs.
+However, there is an exemption for law enforcement officers (LEOs) and retired LEOs.

 Massachusetts